Recognize and Report Information Security Incidents

 - Suspected abuse/misuse of University of Minnesota Internet password and Duo access.

-- Unauthorized use of the accounts that you use to access University systems or information, which includes escalation of access privilege by an unauthorized person or persons.
+- Unauthorized use of the accounts used to access University systems or information, which includes escalation of access privilege by an unauthorized person or persons.

-- Spam and mail forgery that originates from, or is relayed through umn.edu.
-Learn more.
+- Spam and email forgery that originates from or is relayed through umn.edu.
+See Manage Spam Email.

 - Suspected information technology policy violation as described in the University Acceptable Use of Information Technology Resources Policy.

 - Root-level or denial-of-service attacks on networking infrastructure, critical systems, or large, multi-purpose or dedicated servers.

 - Attacks launched on others from within umn.edu.